DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 }
 ```

+Here, we want Alex to full access to the `Service` entity so he may manage all services.
 The access card above essentially grants Alex all permissions possible on the `Service` entity.
 Alex may browse, read, edit, add and delete services and access all properties of the `Service` entity.

 __Morgan__